cornwallisna/cw_website/index.md

 Events of note:

 * **Tuesday February 20 - CNA General Meeting** at the Birchwood C21 building, located at 4040 Del Prado Blvd.
 Starting at 7:00 pm.

-* The **Treasurer** would like to retire.
-* We are asking someone to step forward and volunteer for this position.
-The current Treasurer is willing to stay on to help transition / on board a new Treasurer.

 * **Annual Cornwallis Neighborhood Wide Garage Sale**